sidmulajkar/sidsblog/sidmulajkar/content/posts/setting-up-pihole-as-a-recursive-dns-server.md

 - Listen only for queries from the local Pi-hole installation (on port 5335)
 - Listen for both UDP and TCP requests
 - Verify DNSSEC signatures, discarding BOGUS domains
-- Apply a few security and privacy tricks using your presonal preferred text editor or use **nano** to copy the given code below in the path mentioned next line.
+- Apply a few security and privacy tricks using your preferred text editor or use **nano** to copy the given code below in the path mentioned in the next line.
 ```
 sudo nano /etc/unbound/unbound.conf.d/pi-hole.conf
 ```